 February 17th to February 21st (ZH holidays week 2)

-Filled with fun science experiments, this camp explores practical ways kids can use science to design for sustainability.
-Our learning experiences will range from learning to recycle your own paper; designing bioplastics and exploring some fun real-world examples of how science is being used to encourage sustainability!
+Filled with fun winter phenomenon, this camp explores practical ways kids can use science to fall in love with winter.
+Our learning experiences will range from building igloos on a snow day to Einsiedeln to excursions to the Umwelt (Sustainability Arena) and learning about some fun real-world examples of how science and innovation can solve problems and encourage sustainability!

 April 28th to May 2nd 2025